Numerical surgery for mean curvature flow of surfaces: Mean curvature flow of surfaces with surgery

-From \cite{HuiskenSinestrari} and \cite{BrendleHuisken2016} we recall here the surgery construction for mean curvature flow.
-The former paper by Huisken and Sinestrari established mean curvature flow with surgery for two-convex hypersurfaces in $\R^{m+1}$ of dimension $m \geq 3$, subsequently in the latter paper Brendle and Huisken extended the construction to at least two-dimensional mean convex surfaces.
+From \cite{HuiskenSinestrari} and \cite{BrendleHuisken2016} we now recall the surgery construction for mean curvature flow.
+The former paper by Huisken and Sinestrari established mean curvature flow with surgery for two-convex hypersurfaces in $\R^{m+1}$ of dimension $m \geq 3$, subsequently in the latter paper Brendle and Huisken extended the construction to two-dimensional mean convex surfaces.
 Their result can be stated as follows.

-\begin{theorem}[{\cite[Theorem~1.1]{BrendleHuisken2016}}] Let $\Ga^0$ be a closed, embedded surface in $\R^{m+1}$, with $m \geq 2$, with positive mean curvature.
+\begin{theorem}[{\cite[Theorem~1.1]{BrendleHuisken2016}}] Let $\Ga^0$ be a closed, embedded surface in $\R^{3}$ with positive mean curvature.
 Then there exists a mean curvature flow with surgeries starting from $\Ga^0$ which terminates after finitely many steps. \end{theorem}

 Algorithm~\ref{alg:MCF with surgery} briefly describes the main steps of the construction of \cite{HuiskenSinestrari} and \cite{BrendleHuisken2016} for mean curvature flow \emph{with surgery}.